thejerrytan/mini-go-compiler/README.md

 4. Procedure with declared return type must end with a return statement

 ## Normalize
-1. We removed all side effects from the AST and replaced them with Skip/Halt statements subsequently in later stages
+1. We removed all side effects from the AST and replaced them with Skip statements subsequently in later stages
 2. We renamed all variables and locals into distinct names using freshName to ensure proper lookup of variables in later stages

 ## Intermediate
 1. We tried our best to implement code for procedure, function calls and function expressions.
-2.

 ## Codegen
 1. We rename distinct variable names to distinct integers corresponding to mem locations which can be used directly in VM code generation.